mooninrain/mooninrain.github.io/index.md

 ***Email: wrd15@mails.tsinghua.edu.cn***

 ##  About Me
 Hello!
 I'm an undergraduate student in the Department of Electronic Engineering at Tsinghua University, and this is my resume page.
-My current research focuses on unsupervised relation extraction, and I'm also strongly interested in cross-model learning, reinforcement learning and the interdisciplinary field of cognitive science, neuroscience and AI.
+My current research focuses on weakly-supervised and open-domain relation extraction, and I'm also strongly interested in concept learning and reasoning with few or no explicit supervision.

 ##  Education
 [09.2017-present.]
-B.S. candidate, Dept. of EE, THU, Beijing.
-GPA:3.6/4<br>
+B.S. candidate, Dept. of EE, THU, Beijing.<br>
 [09.2017-present.]
 Minor, Center for Statistical Science, THU, Beijing.<br>
 [09.2015-09.2017.]
 B.S. candidate, Dept. of Chemistry, THU, Beijing.<br>
 [09.2012-06.2015.]
 Hangzhou No.2 High School, Zhejiang.